-• Based on demand for conversions of its predecessor the 737-400, it is likely to become a successful freighter conversion; however, current 737-400 freighter operations will have other options in terms of converted narrowbody freighters, with 737-700 and A320 passenger-to-freighter conversion options becoming available in the near term.
+• Based on demand for conversions of its predecessor the 737-400, it is likely to become a successful freighter conversion; however current 737-400 freighter operations will have other options in terms of converted narrowbody freighters, with 737-700 and A320 passenger-to-freighter conversion options becoming available in the near term.

-• Backlog favors the 737MAX, which entered service in 2017.
-The introduction of the 737MAX will affect values of the 737-800 in the long term.
+Backlog favors the 737 MAX, due to enter service in 2017.
+The introduction of the 737 MAX will affect values of the 737-800 in the long term.